JanHendrikVanHeusden/Kute/md/howto/omit-values.md

        So they apply to either fields or getter methods, but, alas, **not to properties**.<br>
         * If we apply the `@OneToMany` in `Product` without site-target `get:`, it would implicitly target the constructor parameter.
         * If we apply the `@OneToMany` in `SubProduct` without site-target `get:`, it would implicitly target the field.
-        * Kotlin's reflection does advertise getters, so, unlike with fields, we don't have to switch to Java's reflection here.
+        * Kotlin's reflection does disclose getters, so, unlike with fields, we don't have to switch to Java's reflection here.

 <hr>